KrauseFx/krausefx.com/_posts/2025-02-22-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 **Using [geoland.at](https://www.geoland.at/)**

-Of course this is Austria specific, but I could imagine other countries will have similar systems in place.
+This is approach is Austria specific, but I could imagine other countries will have similar systems in place.
 I noticed many listings had a map that looks like this:

 <img src="/assets/posts/immo/map1.webp" width="400" />

 There are no street names, street numbers or river names.
 But you can see some numbers printed on each lot.
 Turns out, those are the "Grundstücksnummern" (lot numbers).
 The number tied together with the village name is unique, so you'll be able to find that area of the village within a minute.

 Now you still may not know which of the lots is the one that's available for sales, as usually it's not marked on the map.
-But by combining infos from the other photos, usually you can easily manually find the right one (also usually the one without a house on it), and then infer the address from that.
+But by combining information from the other photos, usually you can easily manually find the right one (also usually the one without a house on it), and then infer the address from that.

 **By analysing the angles of the roads and rivers**